 Tsunami Hazard Assessment

 The Alaska-Aleutian subduction zone has the greatest earthquake potential in the Pacific Ocean and produced several major tsunamis in the 20th century.
-For example, the historic 1946, 1957 Aleutian, and 1964 Alaska tsunamis resulted in damage and loss of life not only in Alaska, but also in numerous locations around the Pacific Basin.
-To mitigate tsunami hazard along the Alaska coast and around the Aleutian islands, the Alaska Tsunami Inundation Mapping project aims to mitigate tsunami hazards in the coastal areas by developing tsunami inundation maps, estimating tsunami currents, and evaluating time needed for people to reach safe ground.
+For example, the historic 1946 and 1957 Aleutian, and 1964 Alaska tsunamis resulted in damage and loss of life not only in Alaska, but also in numerous locations around the Pacific Basin.
+To mitigate tsunami hazard along the Alaska coast and around the Aleutian islands, the Alaska Tsunami Inundation Mapping project aims to develop tsunami inundation maps, estimate tsunami currents, and assess time needed for people to reach safe ground.